-Bernie Sanders’ ‘Medicare For All’ Plan Winning Over Top Democrats
+'Medicare For All' Closer To Reality As Bernie Sanders' Plan Wins Over Top Democrats

 Back in late January, 2016, Sen. Bernie Sanders’ (I-Vt.)
 “Medicare for All” plan seemed so out there, CBS News reported his then-rival Hillary Clinton assured Iowa voters in Des Moines she’d focus on fighting for the Affordable Care Act (ACA), not a single-payer healthcare system that will “never, ever come to pass.”

 In U.S. politics, Iowa has long been seen as a bellwether for the national mood.
-And sure enough, local supporter Derry O’Connor told CBS News he’d caucus for Hillary Clinton in part because he agrees with her on health care.
+And sure enough, local supporter Derry O’Connor told CBS News he’d caucus for Hillary Clinton in part because he agrees with her on healthcare.
 “I think if they ever got there, it would be very good,” he explained.
 “I don’t see it happening.
 Look what happened when they tried to expand Medicaid to all the states in the country.”
 At the time, the Democratic-Socialist senator from Vermont came across to many voters as an impractical, wild-haired idealist.

 Fast forward 20 months later and we’ve got Business Insider reporting, “Bernie Sanders is getting some serious support in his push to reform the U.S. healthcare system.”
 On Wednesday, he plans to introduce his Medicare-for-all bill in the Senate.
 His plan would take Obamacare to a higher level by offering Medicare — now offered only to people over age 65 — to all Americans.
 Medicare’s not perfect, but it’s a highly popular program offering what’s widely seen as high-quality healthcare for reasonable rates.